mumtahena/Transcriptomics_data_model/README.md

 This repository includes an XSD model for representing transcriptomics data to retain interoperability and computable meaning and an XML instance of the transcriptomics de-identified data for a patient from The Cancer Genome Atlas (TCGA).

 # Description of the data files
-* geneExpressionTestSchema_V5.xsd: The proposed XSD model schema
+* XSD files the proposed model in  XSD model schema.
-* nomralizedResultsXML_Count.xml
+* XML files are the instances using the schema.
-* Sample GE XML_Small.xml: XML instance containing a subset of gene expression from the TCGA patient sample for validation against our XSD schema
+* Sample GE XML_Small.xml: XML instance containing a subset of gene expression from the TCGA patient sample for validation against our XSD schema.
-* Sample GE XML_Large.xml.: Gene expression instance containing entire data from the TCGA patient sample for validation against our XSD schema
+* Sample GE XML_Large.xml.: Gene expression instance containing entire data from the TCGA patient sample for validation against our XSD schema.

 # How to run the models